Cystitis means inflammation of the bladder. This is usually caused by an infection.

 - feeling sick (nausea) or being sick (vomiting)

-Cystitis is when there’s inflammation of the bladder, making it irritated, red, or swollen.
-It's a common urinary tract infection and is usually caused by a type of bacteria which normally lives harmlessly in your bowel.
-When it gets in your urinary tract, it can move up to your bladder, multiply, and cause an infection.
+Cystitis is a common urinary tract infection (UTI) and is usually caused by a type of bacteria which lives harmlessly in your bowel (the lower part of the passage used to digest food).
+When this bacteria gets into the tubes that carry pee, it can move up to your bladder, spread, and cause an infection.

 Cystitis can affect anyone, but it happens most often in women.
 As well as being caused by bacteria, cystitis can also be caused by some medications and hygiene products that end up causing inflammation.